apache/james-project/src/adr/0071-objectstorage-sse-c.md

 ## Context

 To enhance data security for users, Apache James currently supports client-side encryption through AESBlobStoreDAO.
 However, this solution consumes significant CPU resources for encryption and decryption, impacting overall system performance.

-To provide a more efficient encryption option, the team has decided to integrate Server-Side Encryption with Customer-provided keys (SSE-C) for S3 Object Storage.
-This will allow for enhanced security with optimized performance.
-SSE-C provides high-level security without the CPU overhead experienced with client-side encryption in James.
+Moreover, it pushes synchronous concepts like `InputStream` into an otherwise reactive interface.

+Some object storage providers offer Server-Side Encryption with Customer-provided keys (SSE-C), where users supply their own encryption keys, while the service performs encryption and securely stores the data.

 ## Decision

-Integrate SSE-C with S3 Object Storage in Apache James to improve user data security.
+We have decided to integrate SSE-C option for James S3 Object Storage implement.

 James will manage the master key and salt, using them to create customer keys when calling S3 APIs, such as PUT, GET, and HEAD on objects.

-Two approaches are proposed for providing the customer key:
+In order to provide the customer key, we have made it an interface to allow for potential variations in key and salt derivation.
+The default implementation will be:

-1. Single customer key: A single master key and salt will be used across all objects in the system.
+- Single customer key: A single master key and salt will be used across all objects in the system.
 These values will be configured in the configuration file, similar to the current `AESBlobStoreDAO` approach.

-2. Derived customer key: A more secure option where the master key and salt are dynamic, based on the bucketName and blobId.
-This approach generates a unique customer key for each different blobId, enhancing security.
-However, it also has a higher CPU resource impact and depends on the configured key generation algorithm.

 The current library (`awssdk s3`), fully supports the required APIs for this feature, enabling seamless integration of SSE-C without any compatibility issues.